FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Application.md

 };
 ```

-The `data` here can now be used exactly like it was in the tutorials.
+You can now use `data` here exactly like it was in the tutorials.

 ## Generating the Crops from `data`